2nd International Summer School

 PD.
 Dr. Markus Blesl is head of the System Analytical Methods and Heat Market (SAM) department at the Institute for Energy Economics and Rational Energy Application (IER), part of the University of Stuttgart.
 He graduated in physics from the University of Stuttgart in 1995 and obtained his PhD on spatially high-resolution modelling of local energy systems from the same university in 2002.
 In 2014, he habilitated with a thesis entitled, “Combined Heat and Power Generation in the Heat Market of Germany and Europe – an Energy System and Technology Analysis” and received the venia legendi for Energy System and Technology Analysis.
 His main areas of work include the analysis and evaluation of energy technologies for coupled and uncoupled power and heat generation, as well as the further development and application of energy system models.

-Dr. Sandrine Selosse has been a researcher at the Centre for Applied Mathematics (CMA), part of MINES ParisTech France, since May 2008.
-Her research activities focus on long-term modeling of energy systems and assessment of international energy and climate policy issues.
-In particular, she implements and develops extensions for the bottom-up world energy system model, TIAM-FR (TIMES Integrated Assessment Model), a TIMES family model from the Energy Technology Systems Analysis Program (ETSAP) under the aegis of the International Energy Agency (IEA).
-Moreover, she plays a central role in running the Chair Modeling for Sustainable Development, created in 2008, for which she also coordinates interactions with industrial partners.
+Dr. Sandrine Selosse is a researcher at the Centre for Applied Mathematics (CMA) of MINES ParisTech.
+Her research activities focus on long-term modeling of energy systems and the assessment of international energy and climate policy issues.
+In particular, she implements and develops extensions for the bottom-up world energy system model TIAM-FR (TIMES Integrated Assessment Model).
+Her research interests are also more recently oriented towards the modelling of user behavior.
+She also plays a central role in the running of the Chair Modeling for Sustainable Development, created in 2008, for which she coordinates interactions with industrial partners and organizes events and activities.
 This collaboration between academic, institutional and industrial actors aims to develop decision-making tools for energy and climate issues.
-Sandrine also teaches courses on long-term energy system modeling and international climate negotiations.
+Sandrine is also involved in several research projects and teaches classes on long-term energy system modeling and international climate negotiations.

 Anna Krook-Riekkola is an Assistant Professor at Luleå University of Technology (LTU) in Sweden.
 Her field of research is energy system analysis and modelling with a focus on long-term energy and climate policy assessment.
 She has worked with the MARKAL/TIMES modelling framework since 2001 and developed TIMES-Sweden – an energy system optimization model of the comprehensive Swedish energy system – first as a part of a European model within two EU projects and then as part of her PhD.
 Her work also includes methodological modelling, e.g. linking national CGE models with TIMES-Sweden, and developing a generic TIMES-city model (ongoing EU project).
 She has worked with EU energy system evaluation (at the EU Joint Research Centre in the Netherlands), and has provided policy support to the Swedish government and the Swedish EPA using TIMES-Sweden to explore climate-neutral pathways.
 Her teaching experience includes courses on sustainable energy systems, environmental systems analysis and sustainable development.